Mairead Robinson offers some tips for tasting some tipples at home

-This month I will be hosting a wine tasting as part of the Active Over 50s Show in Killarney where we will be tasting and comparing wines from one of Ireland’s favourite Spanish wine brands, the great Torres winery in Catalonia, sponsored by Findlater Wines & Spirit Group: – www.findlaterws.ie
+Back in March I hosted a wine tasting as part of the 50 Plus Expo where we tasted and compared wines from one of Ireland’s favourite Spanish wine brands, the great Torres winery in Catalonia, sponsored by Findlater Wines & Spirit Group: – www.findlaters.ie

 The iconic Sangre de Toro with it’s little black plastic bull attached to the neck of the bottle is celebrating sixty years with a modern new look and design.
 It was created in 1954 by Miguel Torres Carbo, part of the third generation to head Bodegas Torres, who explored the vineyards in the early 1950s in his Renault 44 in search of the Mediterranean’s most prized red grapes – Garnacha and Cariñena – with the aim to make a wine that would fully express the authentic character of the land of his upbringing.
 The result was a wine he called “Sangre de Toro,” taking its name from Greek and Roman poets describing the god of wine – known as Dionysus or Bacchus, respectively – as being as “powerful as a bull” whose blood consisted of wine.